-VALUATION Corp. provides business valuation services in Moscow and other Russian regions
+VALUATION Corp.
+Provides Business Valuation Services in Moscow and Russian Regions

-- Brief description of main activities and organizational structure of the company.
+- Description of business and organizational structure of the company.

 - Most recent auditor’s report (if audited).